Writing Tips and Best Practices

 Focus on one clear message.

 Emphasize a single message, and get to the point as quickly as possible.
-Use bold, direct statements to capture your reader's attention and to help them retain the information.
+Use clear, direct statements to capture your reader's attention and help them retain the information.
+Support your statements with points of pride.

 Show, don’t tell.

 Whenever possible, provide specific examples.
-It’s always more powerful to demonstrate experiences through storytelling and first-person narratives.
-Support your statements with points of pride.
+It’s always more powerful to engage an audience by presenting individual experiences through storytelling than through programmatic language.

 Make it personal.